EN

-Josef Jamek is Austrian hidden hero.
+Josef Jamek is Austria's hidden hero.
 In the history of Austrian winemaking Josef Jamek played a pivotal role.
-In the 1950s, he was one of a small number of pioneers who extremely focused on wine quality and launched ranges of dry and non-chaptalized wines with lower alcohol than was typical.
+In the 1950s, he was one of a small number of pioneers who focused on wine quality and launched ranges of dry and non-chaptalized wines with lower alcohol than what was typical at the time.

 Today, the fourth generation of the Jamek winery cultivates 25 hectares in the most renowned locations in the Wachau.
 In the well-known steep slope of Ried Klaus, a Riesling with cult status thrives, with a pronounced complexity and the highest level of aroma.
 The primary rock terraces of the Achleiten and Liebenberg vineyards are known for top-class Grüner Veltliner, which is characterized by the terroir of the Wachau steep slopes.